1.1 Accounting Convention

 The financial statements are prepared under the historical cost

-2006 and the relevant provisions of the Companies Act, 1956.
+the provisions of the Companies Act, 1956 and the applicable sections

-1.2 Use of Estimates
+2.2 Use of Estimates

 The preparation of financial statements in conformity with generally

-accepted accounting principles requires the management to make
+accepted accounting principles requires the Management to make

 estimates and assumptions that affect the reported balances of assets